COST-ELTeC/ELTeC-slv/Orig/README.md

 # ELTeC-slv

-Folder for the original Slovene data from Wikisource, either directly or through the IMP corpus.
+Folder for the original Slovene data from [Wikivir](https://sl.wikisource.org/) either directly or via the [IMP Digital Library](http://hdl.handle.net/11356/1031).
 Included are download and transformation scripts.

-Workflow used for converting the initial batch of Slovenian texts which come from the [IMP Digital library](http://nl.ijs.si/imp/index-en.html):

-1. The current master table of the novels together with IDs and ELTeC-specific metadata missing from the IMP originals is in `slv-index-imp.txt`;

-2. The list is first processed with `grab-imp.pl` which generates `grab-imp.sh`, a shell script that downloads the XMLs from the CLARIN.SI repository and stores them locally (based on LB's pipeline);

-3. Each IMP file is run through `add-meta-imp.pl` which adds `slv-index-imp.txt` metadata to it and calculates the number of words and adds this count to the TEI file.

-4. Each file is then converted by `fix-tags-imp.xsl` to make the encoding compliant with ELTeC Level-1.

-5. Steps 3 and 4 can be performed for all the files together, including validation agains the ELTeC schema with the script `imp2eltec.pl`.
-How to run this script and 1 and 2 is exemplified in the `Makefile`.
-To run the complete process type `make all` in this directory (assuming the necessary programs and installed in the same directories as expected).

-== Work in progress ==

-* do the same for WikiSource texts.

-Some (maybe old versions) have been downloaded into Wiki/ as mark-down files.
+## Conversion process

+All the scripts are in the `Scripts/` directory, which also includes a `Makefile`.
+Run `make all` to download all the source files from the web, add to them ELTeC metadata and covert them to ELTeC level-1 encoding.
+The source files are stored in dedicated directories, one per source (currently `IMP` and `Wiki`, which are gitignored.
+The scripts assume some installed programs, in particular Perl, Java and Saxon - the paths to some of these might need to be changed.

+The ELTeC metadata is in the file `slv-index.txt` which is a TSV file directly exported from the master Excel spreadsheet. `slv-authors.txt` contains the VIAF or CONOR codes of the authors of the novels.

+The conversion process is then roughly as follows:

+1. A Perl script first takes the URLs from the index and generates a bash script to download and (for Wiki source) pre-process them.

+2. Metadata from the index is then added to each file, and the resulting file tweeked to conform to ELTeC level-1 schema

+3. The files are validated according to the ELTeC level-1 schema, assumed to be cloned to `Schemas` as a sister directory to `ELTeC-slv`.

 TEI Stylesheets include the markdowntotei conversion (the Stylesheets are .gitignored here) but it has to be tweaked as Wiki MD uses